 A Seattle native and grunge rock refugee, Peter studied violin and piano with his Russian classical violinist father and Canadian cellist mother, and was active in the burgeoning Seattle rock scene during college.
 As a vocalist and multi-instrumentalist (guitar, violin, piano, mandolin, bass), Peter has recorded in New York and Nashville, and has composed music for a variety of dance performances and independent film soundtracks.

-In addition to his three CD releases, Peter has written a rock musical called "Bulldozer" about the life and times of urban planner Robert Moses, and is currently developing a contemporary play with music that looks at the intersection of real estate, love, and cosmetic surgery.
+In addition to his three CD releases, Peter has written and composed "BLDZR", a rock musical about the life and times of urban planner Robert Moses, and he is currently developing a contemporary play with music called "Stacked" that looks at the intersection of real estate, love, and cosmetic surgery.

 To keep up-to-date with Peter's musical activities and performances, please sign up for his mailing list.